k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 </td>
 <td valign="top" width="300pxl">
 <p>
-   - batch_list STATUS='ALL'; – list the history of all the batch processes
+   - batch_list STATUS='ALL'; – list the history of all batch processes.

    - batch_list status='ALL' FILTER='sync_instance';  list the history of all batch processes.
 This command returns the same results as the migrate_list STATUS = ‘ALL’; command.</p>
 </td>
 </tr>